earthbound19/ebTests/README.md

-# gitPlayground
+# ebTests
-For experimenting with and learning git.
+For experimenting and learning git, or anything else.

 Here mayhap is a link to the [Wiki](https://github.com/earthbound19/ebTests/wiki).